DimitriPalmer22/Relapse-Code-Documentation/Documentation/Vertical Slice Notes.md

 - Backrooms:
 	- Look at the intro hallway n look at the 1 enemy there.
 	- DO NOT GO IN BRO.
 THE ENEMY PATHFINDING IS FUCKED UP.
+- After the enemy busts through the wall, go into the one room
+- DO NOT LOOK AT THE SHIT BUCKET
+- Go